 Have a Place to Stay

 Services like Hotel Tonight exist, but it’s always best to know where you’re staying before going on vacation.
-While in Greece my cousin and I stayed at the Athens Atrium Hotel about a 10 minute drive from the city center.
+While in Athens my cousin and I stayed at the Athens Atrium Hotel about a 10-minute drive from the city center.
 When picking lodging areas, see what amenities are offered for bed and breakfasts, vacation rentals, hostels or hotels to make sure it fits your budget and lifestyle.
 You should also research the neighborhood to make sure it’s safe.

 Arrange for Transportation